-Abive all, BMW expects the current strategy to bring benefits above all in production.
-Instead of its own electrical production lines or plants, the Munich plant will be able to continue to use 90 per cent of its existing production facilities.
+Above all, BMW expects the current strategy to bring benefits in production.
+Instead of its electrical production lines or plants, the Munich plant will be able to continue to use 90 per cent of its existing production facilities.
 The remaining ten per cent, mainly at the rear of the vehicle, will have to be converted because of the high-voltage battery.

 According to BMW, the “cramped structures” at the plant are a particular challenge when installing the new systems.
-“Old systems have to be removed, and new ones installed and put into service,in very tight spaces within six weeks,” says plant manager Engelhorn.
-“This takes meticulous planning and a lot of creativity.”
+“Old systems have to be removed, and new ones installed and put into service, in very tight spaces within six weeks,” says plant manager Engelhorn.
+“This takes meticulous planning and much creativity.”